rsyncOSX/mydocsy/content/en/docs/ssh.md

 categories = ["remote servers"] lastmod = "2020-04-16"
 +++
-Using RsyncUI to synchronise data to a remote server requires what is called *passwordless login by ssh-key*.
-It is not possible to supply a user login and password in progress of synchronize data in RsyncUI.
+Using RsyncUI to synchronize data to a remote server requires what is called *passwordless login by ssh-key*.
+It is not possible to supply a user login and password in the progress of synchronizing data in RsyncUI.

 {{% pageinfo %}}